cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 model = pickle.loads(object["Body"].read())
 ```

+Cortex's Predictor Interface will search within your `predictor.py` file for a `predict()` function that accepts inputs and serves predictions.
 Add a prediction function that will accept a JSON sample and return a prediction from your model:

 ```python
 # predictor.py